Prompting guidance

 -

-Specify formatting requirements only when basic standardization is required.
+Specify formatting requirements when basic standardization is required.
 For complex formatting, extract first, then clean.

 -